docker-hy/docker-hy.github.io/data/part-2/section-1.md

   As we saw previously, starting an application with two programs was not trivial and the commands got a bit long.

-  In the previous part we created Dockerfiles for both [frontend](https://github.com/docker-hy/material-applications/tree/main/example-frontend) and [backend](https://github.com/docker-hy/material-applications/tree/main/example-backend).
+  In the [previous part](/part-1/6-docker-hub) we created Dockerfiles for both [frontend](https://github.com/docker-hy/material-applications/tree/main/example-frontend) and [backend](https://github.com/docker-hy/material-applications/tree/main/example-backend) of the example application.
 Next, simplify the usage into one docker-compose.yml.

-  Configure the backend and frontend from part 1 to work in docker-compose.
+  Configure the backend and frontend from [part 1](/part-1/6-docker-hub) to work in Docker Compose.

   Submit the docker-compose.yml